csf-dev/CSF.Validation/CSF.Validation.Documentation/articles/WritingValidators/WritingValidationRules/ResultData.md

 Alcohol is an age-restricted item almost everywhere but the minimum age to purchase alcohol varies from territory to territory.

 We wish to write a validation rule that ensures a customer who is underage cannot purchase alcohol.
-We also want to provide a useful validation feedback message stating the required age, relevant to the customer's territory.
+We also want to provide a useful validation feedback message stating the minimum age, relevant to the customer's territory.
 Here's an example rule which could accomplish this.

 ```csharp